WHO moves to roll out first malaria vaccine in Africa | Health

 ''If delivered to scale, the vaccine will help to prevent millions of cases of malaria, save tens of thousands of lives and ensure a brighter future for the continent,” said Dr. Matshidiso Moeti, WHO's Africa director.

-Nolia Zidane, 32, said she is keen to get her two young sons immunized after seeing malaria sicken them numerous times — and surviving it herself.
+Nolia Zidana, 32, said she is keen to get her two young sons immunized after seeing malaria sicken them numerous times — and surviving it herself.

 She said although they sleep under mosquito nets, sometimes they get bitten before going to bed as they are preparing meals for supper in the dark of the evening.